Mike Blowers: Professional career

 In 1995, Blowers hit .257 with 23 home runs and 96 RBI for the Mariners as they made their first postseason and advanced to the American League Championship Series.
-His 33 RBI in August remains the most by a Mariners player in a single month, a record he co-holds with Mariners Hall of Fame third baseman and designated hitter Edgar Martínez.
+His 33 RBI in August remains the most by a Mariners player in a single month, a record he co-holds with Hall of Famer Edgar Martínez.

-In 1999, Blowers played 73 games with the Hanshin Tigers of the Nippon Professional Baseball league.
+In 1999, Blowers played 73 games with the Hanshin Tigers of the Nippon Professional Baseball.

 Post-playing career

-Since 2007, Blowers has been a television and radio color commentator for the Seattle Mariners.
-He worked alongside Ford C. Frick Baseball Hall of Fame Award broadcaster Dave Niehaus, and continues to work with Dave Sims.
+Beginning in 2007, Blowers was a television and radio color commentator for the Seattle Mariners.
+He worked alongside Ford C. Frick Award winning broadcaster Dave Niehaus and Dave Sims.
+Blowers stopped working for the Mariners after the 2024 season.

 Blowers was inducted into the Tacoma Community College Athletics Hall of Fame in 2007.

 Blowers owns and manages a number of Washington-based companies, including Beach Wood Homes of Fife and Keymark Real Estate of Puyallup.

 Prediction of Tuiasosopo's first career home run

 During the pre-game broadcast of a September 27, 2009, bout between the Mariners and the Toronto Blue Jays, Blowers predicted Matt Tuiasosopo's first career home run.
 What started as simply selecting a notable player for the day's game became an extended humorous rant by Blowers.
 In the course of pre-game banter, he stated that the home run would come in Tuiasosopo's second at bat, on a fastball from Brian Tallet with a 3-1 count, and that the ball would land in the second deck of left center field.
 This then happened - with correct prediction of player, at-bat, count, pitch, and general landing area - in the top of the fifth inning.

 Blowers was on the television side of the broadcast when the prediction came true, and laughed it off without explanation, though days later explained that Tallet likes to throw fastballs, but has poor control of his pitches.
 Tallet was also a relief pitcher who was in the starting rotation in the 2009 season, increasing his workload.
-Radio announcers Rick Rizzs and Dave Niehaus, however, recalled the prediction, restated it for the audience, and were beside themselves in laughter and disbelief as the prediction came true.
-Said Niehaus on-air, seconds before the event, "I've never been so excited on a 3-1 count in my life!"
+Radio announcers Rick Rizzs and Niehaus, however, recalled the prediction, restated it for the audience, and were beside themselves in laughter and disbelief as the prediction came true.
+Said Niehaus on-air, seconds before the event, "I've never been so excited on a 3–1 count in my life!"
 As Tuiasosopo circled the bases, Niehaus exclaimed "I see the light!
 I believe you Mike!"